kavya-rn08/PEDIFX/README.md

 # PEDIFX: Pediatric Wrist Fracture Classification using Explainable Deep Learning

 ## Overview
-PEDIFX is a age-integrated deep learning framework for detecting and classifying AO/OTA pediatric wrist fractures from X-ray images using YOLOv11-ConvNeXt model and explainable AI techniques.
+PEDIFX is an age-integrated deep learning framework for detecting and classifying AO/OTA pediatric wrist fractures from X-ray images using YOLOv11-ConvNeXt model and explainable AI techniques.

 ## Dataset
 We use the GRAZPEDWRI-DX dataset.